orcfax/docs/docs/oracle-problem/problem-statement.md

 ---

 # Problem statement

 **TLDR; can my dApp trust this real-world data to be authentic and accurate?**

+The trillion dollar DeFi industry is critically dependent on real-world data provided by oracles.
+However, oracle engineering is still in an early stage.
-Introducing false data about real-world events into blockchain smart contracts via an oracle feed is a potentially lucrative attack vector for bad actors as it can be used to trigger financial payouts from smart contract scripts.
+There are still many opportunities to introduce false data about real-world events into oracle data collection, validation and publication pipelines.

+This is a very lucrative attack vector for bad actors as introducing false oracle data can trigger large financial payouts from smart contract scripts.
 Unfortunately, there are significant challenges to preventing a so-called “man-in-the-middle” attack and proving that external real-world data introduced to smart contracts can be trusted to be authentic and accurate.